codacy/codacy-rubocop/src/main/resources/docs/description/Metrics_MethodLength.md

-Checks for the length of each method to see if it is not too long

-Try to keep methods short since it improves readibility and makes your code cleaner
+This cop checks if the length of a method exceeds some maximum value.
+Comment lines can optionally be ignored.
+The maximum allowed length is configurable.

+# Examples

 [Source](http://www.rubydoc.info/gems/rubocop/RuboCop/Cop/Metrics/MethodLength)